In this section

 category_not

-The list of categories that the URL may not match (not case-sensitive).
+List of categories that the URL must not match (case-insensitive).

 String or table of strings